Colorado's 5th Senate district: Recent election results

 Colorado state senators are elected to staggered four-year terms.
 The old 5th district held elections in midterm years, but the new district drawn following the 2020 Census will hold elections in presidential years.

+Republican Perry Will was appointed to the senate seat by the Republican Vacancy Committee on January 7, 2023.
+The seat was vacant because on December 1, 2022 then current senator Bob Rankin announced his intention to resign effective January 10, 2023.